adhil72/lumina/README.md

 }
 ```

-**Note:**  A complete list of available style properties is provided in the code files `lumina.components.styles.*`.
-Each file represents a specific CSS property category (e.g., `AlignContent.kt`, `FontWeight.kt`, `Position.kt`, etc.).
-You can refer to these files for a detailed list of options.
+**Note:** For a complete list of available style properties, consult the `lumina.components.styles.*` files.
+Each file corresponds to a specific CSS property category (e.g., `AlignContent.kt`, `FontWeight.kt`, `Position.kt`), providing detailed options for each category.

-**Event Handling**
+## Event Handling: Breathing Life into Your UI

-Use the `events` property of a component to attach event listeners:
+Make your components interactive by attaching event listeners using the `events` property:

 ```kotlin
 myButton.events.onClick {